madskristensen/PackageInstaller/README.md

 ![Options](art/options.png)

-### DefinatelyTyped package manager (TSD)
+### Typescript typings
-You must install TSD using npm in order for the TSD package manager to work.
+In order to use TSD, it must be installed globally using npm.

 Open a console and type the following command: